 Domestic and International Litigation

 Ian has project managed significant disputes involving sums exceeding US$6billion across a range of jurisdictions including Russia, Brazil, Venezuela, Egypt, Italy, Spain, France, BVI, Cayman, Bermuda, Japan, Switzerland, Malta and various states in the US and in Canada.
 Those disputes have extended across a diverse range of business sectors including power generation, combustion equipment, mining, metals, oil & gas, telecoms, industrial coatings, border security, beverages, finance and investment and sport.

-Ian has arbitrated disputes under the ICC, LCIA, ICDR, UNCITRAL, LMAA, SCC, SIAC and ICSID rules amongst others as well as acting in relation to a number of ad hoc arbitrations and arbitrations proceeding under the rules of various trade bodies as well as several Bermuda Form insurance coverage disputes as arbitrator and as counsel.
+Ian has arbitrated disputes under the HKIAC, ICC, LCIA, ICDR, UNCITRAL, LMAA, SCC, SIAC and ICSID rules amongst others as well as acting in relation to a number of ad hoc arbitrations and arbitrations proceeding under the rules of various trade bodies as well as several Bermuda Form insurance coverage disputes as arbitrator and as counsel.
 His clients include sovereign states, individuals and corporates.
-He has been involved in the arbitration of several disputes flowing from investment within and relating to Russia and various countries of the former Soviet Union, India, Iraq and new member and candidate countries of the EU.
-Other disputes have related to mining, metals trading, speciality chemicals, oil & gas exploration, oil pollution, power generation (in renewable energy), telecommunications, border security, mega yachts, insurance coverage and a wide range of other industrial and commercial sectors.
+He has been involved in the arbitration of several disputes flowing from investment within and relating to Russia and various countries of the CIS, India, Iraq and new member and candidate countries of the EU.
+Other disputes have related to mining, metals trading, specialty chemicals, oil & gas exploration, oil pollution, power generation (in renewable energy), telecommunications, border security, mega yachts, insurance coverage and a wide range of other industrial and commercial sectors.

 - Chartered Institute of Arbitrators (Fellow)